Trachinotus blochii

-Trachinotus blochii, also called the snubnose dart, golden pompano, and golden pomfret, is an Asia-Pacific species of pompano in the family Carangidae.
+Trachinotus blochii, also called the snubnose dart, golden pompano, and golden pomfret, is an Asia-Pacific species of pompano in the family Trachinotidae.
 It is a pelagic fish associated with rocky reefs, coral reefs as well as inshore habitats.

 Other common names include buck-nosed trevally, dart, oyster cracker, snub-nosed dart, and snub-nosed swallow tail.

-The fish is commonly consumed in China and Taiwan, where it is known as jīnchāng (金鯧).

 Geographic range

 T. blochii is found from the Indian Ocean, the Red Sea and eastern Africa to the central Pacific Ocean.
 This range includes northern Japan and as far south as the coast of southern New South Wales.

 Habitat

 The golden pompano are pelagic fish associated with rocky reefs, coral reefs, as well as in shore habitats.
 It is found in warm waters between 25–29°C. Its depth range is 7–55 m.
 It lives in brackish waters.

 Description

 The fish body shape can be described as fusiform body plane.
 The shape is streamlined or torpedo resemblance.

 The body is also elongated helping to reduce drag as it is a burst swimmer.
 This is an adaptation to evade predators.
 Another adaptation it has to escape predators is the coloration, the dorsal side is darker to camouflage into the environment if predated from above.
 Likewise, it is lighter in color on the ventral, or abdominal, side to blend into the environment if predated from below.
 Its colouration is yellow hence the common names referring to it as "golden".

 Females are typically larger than the males, with one study finding them to be 17% larger than males after reaching 7 months of age.
 The length of the fish is between 40–65 cm.
 It typically weighs 3.4 kg.
 It is metabolically active and continuously swims thus requiring a high energy diet.